 Here are a few suggested variations, for if you'd like to spice it up, make it vegetarian, or create a thicker consistency.

-- Vegetarian - Instead of chicken, add 2 more cans of navy beans.
+- Vegetarian: Instead of chicken, add 2 more cans of navy beans.

-- Thicker - Add a corn starch slurry if you'd like to thicken the resulting chili up a bit (add a little bit at a time, stir, check consistency, repeat until happy).
+- Thicker: Add a corn starch slurry if you'd like to thicken the resulting chili up a bit (add a little bit at a time, stir, check consistency, repeat until happy).

-Maybe your white chicken chili is thinner than you'd like.
+Maybe your white chili is thinner than you'd like.
 That's a bummer, I get it.
 Fortunately, there are a few things you can do to achieve a thicker consistency.
-Try one of the following suggestions to thicken your white chicken chili right up:
+First, add a cornstarch slurry, one tablespoon at a time, until desired consistency is reached.
+Second, add more cream cheese.
+Last, continue simmering, uncovered.
+The liquid will slowly evaporate and thicken the chili.

 The ultimate secret to good chili is TIME.
 Chili always tastes the best the next day because the flavors have had time to infuse.